Saturday, 6 December 2014

 The 'Fight Or Flight' Response

 In modern times, conflicts are so generic that we have become accustomed to hearing, observing and reading about them almost on a daily basis.
 The world has seen it all, from international war and cataclysm right down to the plague of local thugs and browbeaters.
-Even on a personal level, I'm sure most of us have faced tonnes of situations in the past where we have had to make the difficult choice between 'fight' or 'flight'.
+Even on a personal level, I'm sure most of us too have faced our fair share of tussles, where we have had to make the difficult choice between 'fight' or 'flight'.
 So, what would you do if such a predicament crept up in your life tomorrow?

-I guess the bottom-line of what I'm trying to convey is that while all that adrenaline is flooding our blood stream, the split second decision to either fight or run, although sometimes implicating a shear leap of faith, should only be taken after weighing the odds of winning against the chances of sustaining permanent damage in any respect.
-After all, it defies logic to throw away all of nature's gifts for something trivial or petty, but it does make an enormous amount of sense to firmly stand by what you believe in and persevere to achieve your goals in life!
+I guess the bottom-line of what I'm trying to convey is that while all that adrenaline is flooding our blood stream, the split-second decision to either fight or dodge, although sometimes implicating a shear leap of faith, should only be taken after weighing the odds of winning against the chances of sustaining permanent damage in any respect.
+After all, it defies logic to throw away all of nature's gifts for something trivial or petty, but it does make an enormous amount of sense to firmly stand by your prudent beliefs and persevere to achieve your goals in life!

 The Dynamics Of A Team